brille/brille/docs/motivation.rst

 location and fast linear interpolation.

-A disadvantage to such a grid is that it can only be commensurate with polyhedra which are also rectangular prisms, which is not the case for all but primitive cubic, primitive tetragonal, and primitive orthorhombic space groups.
+A disadvantage to such a grid is that it can only be commensurate with polyhedra which are also rectangular prisms, which is the case only for irreducible first Brillouin zones of primitive cubic, primitive tetragonal, and primitive orthorhombic space groups.
 When the grid is not commensurate with the polyhedron it is likely to introduce unmanageable artifacts in any interpolation result.